antoinelin/worlds-2018/README.md

 git clone https://github.com/toinelin/worlds-2018.git
 ```

-Duplicate .env.sample and rename it .env then add your PANDASCORE token
+Duplicate .env.sample and rename it with .env, then add your PANDASCORE token

 Install it and run: